Factbox: Coming events in the euro zone debt crisis

 GOVERNMENT DEBT SUPPLY:

--- Greece's debt agency needs to roll over a total of 3.6 billion euros of T-bills in November -- 2 billion euros of 6-month paper mature on November 11 and 1.6 billion in 3-month T-bills on November 18.

--- November 4 - Debt agency sets amount of 6-month T-bills it will auction on November 8.
+October 7 - Debt agency announces amount of 6-month T-bills to be sold October 11.

 ITALY: